 If you’ve been following Project ALS, you have probably heard us mention PHB, our working name for The Core’s first drug candidate-in-development.
-Now, we are proud to announce the final version of PHB—the real thing—a fully optimized, comprehensively tested drug for ALS called prosetin.
+Now, we are proud to announce the final version of PHB—the real thing—an investigational drug for ALS called Prosetin.

-“Development of MAP4 Kinase Inhibitors as Motor Neuron-Protecting Agents,” published today in Cell Chemical Biology, describes how the labs of Hynek Wichterle and Brent Stockwell (Columbia) developed prosetin.
-It took 5 years, and over 80 versions of the compound, to get to prosetin: a drug that rescues motor neurons in cellular and animal models of ALS, crosses the blood-brain barrier with ease, and has been safe and well-tolerated in all of our tests to date.
+“Development of MAP4 Kinase Inhibitors as Motor Neuron-Protecting Agents,” published today in Cell Chemical Biology, describes how the labs of Hynek Wichterle and Brent Stockwell (Columbia) developed Prosetin.
+It took 6 years, and over 80 versions of the compound, to get to Prosetin: a drug that rescues motor neurons in cellular and animal models of ALS, crosses the blood-brain barrier with ease, and has been safe and well-tolerated in all of our tests to date.

 “Twenty-two years after my sister Jenifer was diagnosed with ALS, there are still no drugs that work for this universally fatal disease,” said Valerie Estess, Director of Research at Project ALS.
-“Prosetin has a real chance of changing that, and we at Project ALS cannot sit by and wait for a drug company to recognize its commercial potential.
-We are excited to partner with Columbia to move prosetin to clinical trial as quickly and responsibly as possible.”
+“Prosetin has a strong scientific rationale, and we at Project ALS cannot sit by and wait for a drug company to recognize its commercial potential.
+We are excited to partner with Columbia to move Prosetin to clinical trial as quickly and responsibly as possible.”